 Tips for managing Interlibrary Loans

 PLAN AHEAD!
 Place ILL requests as soon as possible.
-It can sometimes take up to 4 weeks for requests to be filled and delivered .
+It can sometimes take up to 3 weeks for book requests to be filled and delivered .
 Most ILLs are loaned for only 3-4 weeks, so be sure to pick up the materials promptly when they arrive.

 ILLs will be wrapped in a light blue book wrap so they are easy to identify.
+Please do not remove the book wrap!
 Watch your due dates on these.
 It is very important that loaned material be returned to the lending institution by the due date.
 If you need the materials longer, be sure to request a renewal.
 Photocopies do not need to be returned.

-We will attempt to obtain difficult items if needed.
-However, it may be faster to go directly to the author in these cases.
+We will make every attempt to obtain all requested items.
+However, in some cases, it may be necessary to go directly to the author.
 The following types of materials are difficult to obtain through Interlibrary Loan:

 Requesting Interlibrary Loans

-If materials cannot be located at the Law Library or in the ASU Library Catalog, the managing editor will decide whether to obtain the item from the author or whether to pursue an Interlibrary Loan.
+If materials cannot be located at the Law Library or in the ASU Library Catalog, we will request the items from libraries outside of ASU.
 An Interlibrary Loan form must be completed for each item needed.
 This form can be filled out and submitted electronically.
-Paper forms are also available at the Circulation Desk.
 To complete the form:

-Items that cannot be relocated to the Law Journal cite check room in the basement include:
+Items that cannot be relocated to the journal offices include:

 Returning Materials after Cite Checking Is Complete

-All materials relocated to the Law Journal office must be returned to the Law Library Circulation Desk when the cite check is complete.
-The Law Journal office must be cleared of library materials at the end of the year.
+All materials relocated to the journal offices must be returned to the Law Library Circulation Desk when the cite check is complete.
+The journal offices must be cleared of library materials at the end of the year.

 JOHN J. ROSS - WILLIAM C. BLAKLEY LAW LIBRARY